knife and tool tips

 3. A knife that has never been used as a screw driver, pry bar, or dagger.

-4. A knife that has never been used on any surface other than a cutting board.
+4. A knife that has never been used on any surface other than a wood or plastic cutting board.

-5. A knife that has been honed with a steel on a regular basis.
+5. A knife that has been touched up with a honing rod on a regular basis.

-If these 5 rules are followed, there is no reason why a knife won't last a lifetime.
-If you are not feeling confident about your ability to use a steel, watch the video tutorials below and select which "steeling" method works best for you.
+If you are not feeling confident about your ability to use a honing rod , watch the video tutorials below and then decide which method works best for you.

 • WELCOME!